virtuNat/pyTetris/README.md

 InDev 0.2.0: Optimized code for Grid class line clear methods.

+# Post-repository changelog:

+InDev 0.2.1: Fixed cascade clear bug that caused block domains to fall "through" each other when they should not.

-InDev 0.2.1: Implemented rudimentary scoring system.
+InDev 0.2.2: Implemented rudimentary scoring system.
+Polished cascade clearing.

+InDev 0.2.3: Expanded score system.

-InDev 0.2.2:
+InDev 0.2.4:

-InDev 0.2.3: Fixed bug where rotating a piece allowed players to suspend it indefinitely.
-Fixed bug where I piece still caused crashes when wall-kicked from the right side due to block iteration order by padding the right side by one more.
+- Fixed bug where rotating a piece allowed players to suspend it indefinitely.
+- Fixed bug where I piece still caused crashes when wall-kicked from the right side due to block iteration order by padding the right side by one more.

-InDev 0.2.4: Optimized code per frame, now Grid.clear_lines() isn't run every frame, and the game doesn't wait for the frame counter to roll over when a piece is dropped.
-Fixed scoring system bugs relating to the above patch and this one.
+- Optimized code per frame, now Grid.clear_lines() isn't run every frame, and the game doesn't wait for the frame counter to roll over when a piece is dropped.
+- Fixed scoring system bugs.